AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

-    **Note:** Since we are building a custom mixin that we want to reuse, we create a parent object for identities, with those identity fields grouped under it.
+    >[!NOTE] Since we are building a custom mixin that we want to reuse, we create a parent object for identities, with those identity fields grouped under it.

 7. Click **Apply** and you'll see your schema update with the new name and the field is now turned into an object with the Add Field button now visible:
 ![alt_text](assets/image014.png)